LIMCA: LLM for Automating Analog In-Memory Computing Architecture Design Exploration: Introduction

 \section{Introduction}

-The increasing complexity and computational demands of Deep Neural Networks (DNNs) have highlighted the limitations of traditional von Neumann architectures, particularly the memory wall bottlenecks in data movement between processing and memory units \cite{chi2016prime,angizi2018cmp}.
-To address this, Analog In-Memory Computing (IMC) crossbar architectures have emerged as a promising solution, offering the ability to perform computations directly within memory arrays, thereby significantly reducing data movement and energy consumption \cite{shafiee2016isaac,chen2018neurosim,angizi2019mrima}.
+\IEEEPARstart{T}{he} increasing complexity and computational demands of Deep Neural Networks (DNNs) have highlighted the limitations of traditional von Neumann architectures, particularly the memory wall bottlenecks in data movement between processing and memory units.
+To address this, Analog In-Memory Computing (IMC) crossbar architectures have emerged as a promising solution, offering the ability to perform computations directly within memory arrays, thereby significantly reducing data movement and energy consumption \cite{chen2018neurosim}.
 These architectures leverage the physical properties of resistive devices to store DNN weight parameters and perform matrix operations in the analog domain, enabling massive parallelization of DNN computations \cite{zhu2020mnsim}.
-However, designing efficient analog IMC systems presents unique challenges.
-The process requires deep expertise in analog circuit design, an understanding of device physics, and careful consideration of various non-idealities such as parasitic effects, device variations, and noise \cite{shafiee2016isaac,amin2022xbar}.
+However, designing analog IMC systems presents unique challenges such as deep expertise in analog circuit design, an understanding of device physics, and careful consideration of various non-idealities such as parasitic effects, device variations, and noise \cite{amin2022xbar}.